varas/euler-functional-php/README.md

 that will be used.

-As PHP 5.6 places functions as first class citizens, it should be used to import with `use funtion` the algorithms.
+As PHP 5.6 places functions as first class citizens, it should be used to import with `use funtion` the math functions.

-Each function is covered by tests and each problem uses a test based on the problem specification to give feedback.
+Each function is covered by tests and each problem uses a test based on the problem statement to give test feedback.

 ## Requirements